TheCedarPrince/thecedarprince.github.io/notes/11042022134535-structural-intersectionality.md

++++
-@def title = "Structural Intersectionality as a New Direction for Health Disparities Research"
-@def slug = "11042022134535-structural-intersectionality"
-@def tags = ["bibiliography", "intersectionality", "sociology", "medical", "equity", "disparity", "research", "archive"]
-@def description = "An introduction to intersectionality theory and medical sociological ideas at play within health disparities research"

-@def rss_title = "Structural Intersectionality as a New Direction for Health Disparities Research"
-@def rss_description = "An introduction to intersectionality theory and medical sociological ideas at play within health disparities research"
-@def rss_pubdate = Date(2022, 11, 4)
+title = "Structural Intersectionality as a New Direction for Health Disparities Research" slug = "11042022134535-structural-intersectionality" tags = ["bibiliography", "intersectionality", "sociology", "medical", "equity", "disparity", "research", "archive"] description = "An introduction to intersectionality theory and medical sociological ideas at play within health disparities research" rss_title = "Structural Intersectionality as a New Direction for Health Disparities Research" rss_description = "An introduction to intersectionality theory and medical sociological ideas at play within health disparities research" rss_pubdate = Date(2022, 11, 4)
++++

 Structural Intersectionality as a New Direction for Health Disparities Research